 In case you want to know how.
 Here is a simple instruction for disabling cookies in Google Analytics: https://stackoverflow.com/a/31557718/4688612

-It’s not Google Analytics that makes the user experience inconvenient, GDPR and CCPA do.
+It’s not Google Analytics that makes the user experience inconvenient.
+GDPR and CCPA regulations do.

 Claim 7: It’s blocked by many so the data is not very accurate

-The author suggests that there is an alternative (obviously trying to sell his own solution).
+The author suggests that there is an alternative (obviously trying to sell his solution).

 Besides, the percentage of blocked web analytics scripts is far lower.
-The most common reason of web analytics scripts being blocked are ad blockers and they account for up to 25% of blocked visits, but usually less than that: https://moz.com/blog/analytics-black-holes#reason1
+The most common reason web analytics scripts are blocked are ad blockers, and they account for up to 25% of blocked visits, but usually less than that: https://moz.com/blog/analytics-black-holes#reason1

 Claim 8: It’s abused by referral spam that skews the data